The Pandemic Is Pushing Scientists To Rethink How They Read Research Papers

 Motivated by a desire to address "a common threat to humanity," Zhang has worked collaboratively with multiple colleagues in China to analyze trends of the coronavirus within the United States.
 He speculates that the Yale connection adds credibility to that research.

-Lauren Ancel Meyers, a biologist at the University of Texas in Austin says she has also had the benefit of working with a postdoctoral researcher in her lab, Zhanwei Du, who hails from Hong Kong.
+Lauren Ancel Meyers, a biologist at the University of Texas in Austin, says she has also had the benefit of working with a postdoctoral researcher in her lab, Zhanwei Du, who hails from Hong Kong.

 "Working very closely with someone from China has been incredibly invaluable to just getting basic understanding of the situation, but also to building bridges to researchers and to data that are coming out of China," Meyers says.